-- 6.1 Sandwell has been committed to involving stakeholders and the local community in the development of the draft local plan.
-This is clearly demonstrated by the range and breadth of consultation and involvement since work commenced on the Issues and Options in 2022. - 6.2 The Issues and Options consultation reached a wide range of people, businesses, landowners and developers who live, work or have a vested interest in Sandwell.
-Methods of publicity for the consultation including events, social media and a dedicated Sandwell Sandwell Local Plan website helped to highlight the issues and the different decisions that may be required in the coming years to accommodate growth and development across the Borough up to 2041.
-The consultation was more far-reaching than any other planning consultation carried out within Sandwell previously and generated approximately 564 responses overall. - 6.3 All comments made have been considered by the Council as part of the development of the next stage of the plan.
-In undertaking this exercise, it is recognised that there will sometimes be local opposition to proposals, and it is necessary to assess the material issues raised to the consultation rather than simply responding to the number of responses on an issue. - 6.4 Where there have been objections to the Plan (evidenced in the detailed summary -Issues and Options Consultation: Summary of Representations and the Sandwell Councils' Response) that have not led to a change to the Local Plan, this does not mean the Council has failed to consider responses.
+- 7.3 he Issues and Options consultation reached a wide range of people, businesses, landowners and developers who live, work or have a vested interest in Sandwell.
+Methods of publicity for the consultation including events, social media and a dedicated Sandwell Local Plan website helped to highlight the issues and the different decisions that may be required in the coming years to accommodate growth and development across the Borough up to 2041.
+The consultation was more far-reaching than any other planning consultation carried out within Sandwell previously and generated approximately 564 responses overall. - 7.4 All comments made have been considered by the Council as part of the development of the next stage of the plan.
+In undertaking this exercise, it is recognised that there will sometimes be local opposition to proposals, and it is necessary to assess the material issues raised to the consultation rather than simply responding to the number of responses on an issue. - 7.5 Where there have been objections to the Plan (evidenced in the detailed summary Issues and Options Consultation: Summary of Representations and the Sandwell Councils' Response) that have not led to a change to the Local Plan, this does not mean the Council has failed to consider responses.
 It is the role of the Local Plan to balance the material considerations raised as part of the process against a number of other issues, whether these be other consultation responses, evidence base documents, or the application of national planning policy.
 It is this 'planning balance' which is central to the plan-making process, with consultation responses informing the approach towards what the Council believes to be a 'sound' Plan when assessed against the requirements of the National Planning Policy Framework and also to ensure it is legally compliant.